fyrox-book/fyrox-book.github.io/src/fyrox/rendering/materials.md

 # Materials

 Material defines a set of values for a shader.
-Materials usually contains textures (diffuse, normal, height, emission, maps, etc.), numerical values (floats, integers), vectors, booleans, matrices and arrays of each type, except textures.
+Materials usually contains textures (diffuse, normal, height, emission and other maps), numerical values (floats, integers), vectors, booleans, matrices and arrays of each type, except textures.
 Each parameter can be changed in runtime giving you the ability to create animated materials.
 However, in practice, most materials are static, this means that once it's created, it won't be changed anymore.